brunokoga/Montevideo/advanced_dir/advancedRaces.md

 **Ancient Enmity** : Dwarves have long been in conflict with elves, especially the hated drow.
 Dwarves with this racial trait receive a +1 bonus on attack rolls against humanoid creatures of the elf subtype.
 This racial trait replaces the hatred racial trait.

 **Craftsman** : Dwarves are known for their superior craftsmanship when it comes to metal and stone works.
-Dwarves with this racial trait receive a +2 racial bonus on all [Craft](../skill_dir/craft#_craft or [Profession](../skill_dir/profession#_profession) checks that create objects from metal or stone.
+Dwarves with this racial trait receive a +2 racial bonus on all [Craft](../skill_dir/craft#_craft) or [Profession](../skill_dir/profession#_profession) checks that create objects from metal or stone.
 This racial trait replaces the greed racial trait.

 **Deep Warrior** : Dwarves with this racial trait grew up facing the abominations that live deep beneath the surface.
-They receive a +2 dodge bonus to AC against monsters of the aberration type and a +2 racial bonus to their CMB on attempts made to grapple such creatures (or to continue a grapple.
+They receive a +2 dodge bonus to AC against monsters of the aberration type and a +2 racial bonus to their CMB on attempts made to grapple such creatures (or to continue a grapple).
 This racial trait replaces the defensive training racial trait.

 **Lorekeeper** : Dwarves keep extensive records about their history and the world around them.
 Dwarves with this racial trait receive a +2 racial bonus on [Knowledge](../skill_dir/knowledge#_knowledge) (history) skill checks that pertain to dwarves or their enemies.
 They can make such skill checks untrained.
 This racial trait replaces the greed racial trait.